SchulzLab/RAPID/docs/UseCases.rst

 Visualization: Statistical Report
 ---------------------------------

 This section describe the plots in the statistical report produced from **rapidVis**.
-These explanations are merely some interpretation of each type of plot.
+These explanations are merely one of several possible interpretation of each type of plot, and are not conclusive evidences on sRNA mechanism of action.

 To exemplify the Visualization abilities of RAPID, we used four small RNA sequencing data sets (unpublished) from the wildtype serotypes (51A, 51B, 51D, and 51H) of \textit{Paramecium tetraurelia}.
 We analyzed only the rDNA cluster producing 17S, 5.8S, 25S ribosomal RNAs.
 The rDNA cluster sequence can be obtained from GenBank Accession: AF149979.1 ~\citep{Preer1999DoesCircle}, with the additional annotation of the 5.8S sequence from GenBank accession: AM072801.1 ~\citep{Barth2006IntraspecificSequences}.